YanivElayev/cache-system/README.md

 The sorted set of 64 KB chunks sorts offsets by their insertion time since the 64 KB chunks have predetermined expiration time which is 2 seconds after their insertion time.

+Here are the sorted sets of offsets 100, 90 and 80.
+For 8 KB chunks, the value of each offset is the timestamp of its last access time.
+For 64 KB chunks, the value of each offset is the timestamp of its insertion time.

 ![redis sorted set 8192](https://github.com/YanivElayev/cache-system/assets/40890285/c00f4a69-e9ee-4e82-a880-4900e3c714af)

 ![redis sorted set 65536](https://github.com/YanivElayev/cache-system/assets/40890285/b62e0c99-7039-41e5-b0e9-686b302236ab)